 Traditional software development follows a sequential approach to project management.
 Each stage of the process goes through a specific set of instructions and only after fulfilling the criteria does it get passed on to the next developmental phase.

 Agile project management was introduced in 2001 when some of the top software engineers established the Agile manifesto.
 This publication revolutionized how businesses worked by breaking down the production process, to deliver working software faster.
 It quickly spread in the business world as it was adapted by many businesses in different industries.

 The iterative and incremental nature of agile proved to be more efficient and productive than traditional project management.
 Although agile methodologies were popular with project managers from various industries, it posed the question of whether they could help in projects that were much more complex and constrained such as the construction industry.

 A construction project emphasizes the need for strict quality control, tight planning, and a sequential approach.
-However, despite these restrictions, contrary to agile project management, the construction industry has seen positive results from applying agile methodologies.
+However, despite these restrictions, contrary to agile methodology project management, the construction industry has seen positive results from applying agile methodologies.
 These results encouraged the growth of a subset of agile project management—agile construction.

 In this article, we’ll discuss what agile construction is, the features of an agile construction roadmap, and how agile is applied to the construction industry.

 Agile construction refers to an integrated system of agile principles and methods adopted by job sites in the construction industry.
 The agile model is aligned with the values and principles stated in the agile manifesto.

 However, due to the complex nature of construction, these values cannot be implemented as is and need to be translated to fit within the framework of the construction industry.
 Thus the agile principles for a construction project may include the following: